About Us

 Telephone: (08) 8972 9000

-Our Council
+Council Wards

-The Council's Local Government Area is split into wards.
+The Council's local government area is split into wards.
 There are five (5) wards that make up the Roper Gulf region:

 • Never Never Ward